Ron Kuby

+Kuby has defended many high-profile criminal cases, ever since his early career as a colleague of the activist William Kunstler.
 Kuby currently leads the Law Office of Ronald L. Kuby in Manhattan.

 Early life and education

 Kuby was born in Cleveland, Ohio, the son of Ruth Miller, a secretary, and Donald Kuby, a salesman.
 His mother was from a Jewish family and his father, who died in 1990, was a Franciscan friar who converted to Judaism and became a militant Zionist before becoming Christian again.
-His parents divorced when he was five years old, after which Kuby lived with his mother.
+Kuby's parents divorced when he was five years old, after which he lived with his mother and grandparents.
 At 13, he joined the Jewish Defense League under the influence of his father, who was a follower of Meir David Kahane.
-As a teenager he emigrated to Israel, but returned to the U.S. after being disillusioned by what he describes as "anti-Arab racism."
+As a teenager, Kuby emigrated to Israel, but returned to the U.S. after being disillusioned by what he describes as "anti-Arab racism".

 He returned to Cleveland and lived in a commune for the next several years.
 In 1973, he briefly attended an accredited alternative high school.
 After graduating, he attended Cleveland State University for one year.

 Kuby dropped out of college in 1974 and moved to St. Croix, in the U.S. Virgin Islands, where he worked on a tugboat and developed an interest in West Indian ethnobotany and medicinal plants.
 He moved briefly to Maine, then to Kansas in 1975, where he completed his degrees in cultural anthropology and history at the University of Kansas.
 Kuby was a free-speech and anti-apartheid activist while at KU, where he graduated with highest distinction, had a 4.0 average, and conducted and published original fieldwork, including the 1979 "Folk medicine on St. Croix: an ethnobotanical study", after returning to St. Croix several times.
 Kuby alleged the University of Kansas police intentionally broke his arm when they responded to an anti-apartheid protest during a commencement ceremony.
 Protesters were urging the KU Endowment Association to divest itself of investments in companies doing business in South Africa.

 Kuby earned his Juris Doctor from Cornell Law School in 1983.
 Kuby claims his grades entitled him to a position on the prestigious Cornell Law Review, but he declined the invitation.
 He also claims to have graduated as one of the top students in his class.